OVERVIEW

 Partially refundable tax credit

-A partially refundable credit such as the American Opportunity credit, provides up to 40 percent of the credit as a tax payment.
+A partially refundable credit such as the American Opportunity Credit (AOC), provides for a portion of the credit to be refundable and a portion not available for refund.
+With the AOC, up to 40 percent of the credit is refundable and counted as a tax payment.
 When you claim this credit for education expenses, Form 8863 separately calculates the refundable and nonrefundable portions.

 For example, if you calculate a $2,000 American Opportunity credit, a maximum of $800 may be reported as a refundable tax credit with the remaining $1,200 reported as a nonrefundable credit.